-We continue to strengthen the relationship with our supply chain members through enhanced enterprise resource systems.
+We continue to strengthen the relationship with our supply chain members through enhanced IT systems.
 These give us better information about more suppliers and make us better able to apply centralised standards across the Group.

 To continue to grow our knowledge and push forward with our strategy, we have continued to work with Unseen, the leading charity committed to the abolishment of modern slavery.
-Unseen have played an active role in the development of codes and policies as well as undertaking an audit on the Group's supply chain.
-By highlighting good practices, risks and opportunities we are able to address the challenges on modern slavery rather than react to it.
+Unseen have played an active role in the development of codes and policies as well as undertaking a thorough review of the Group's supply chain.
+This review highlighted the areas where we believe that the group is at enhanced risk of modern slavery specifically across our construction businesses and leisure operations, with a focus on contractors, subcontractors, cleaners and in providers of garments and workwear.
+Their review will allow us to proactively target and address the challenges we face regarding modern slavery and where it may occur rather than simply react.